BlueAndGold - Who's Next? A Look At Five Notre Dame Commit Candidates

 Who's Next?
 A Look At Five Notre Dame Commit Candidates

-Notre Dame is coming off a big weekend on the recruiting trail that saw the Irish land its first defensive back commit of the cycle in three-star Mater Dei (N.J.) corner Clarence Lewis.
+Notre Dame is coming off a big weekend on the recruiting trail that saw the Irish land its top offensive line target in four-star Mars (Pa.) product Michael Carmody.

 So who's next?